HON Introduces Brim: A Sculpted Polyshell Chair Designed for Comfort and Versatility

-Muscatine, IA., April 29, 2026 (GLOBE NEWSWIRE) -- The HON Company introduces Brim, a design-forward polyshell bucket chair that unites versatility, sculpted form, and everyday comfort.
+Muscatine, IA., April 30, 2026 (GLOBE NEWSWIRE) -- Muscatine, IA.
+April 29, 2026 — The HON Company introduces Brim, a design-forward polyshell bucket chair that unites versatility, sculpted form, and everyday comfort.
 Defined by its clean, architectural silhouette and generous seat, Brim is made to support a range of postures and applications, making it a natural fit for dynamic workspaces, cafés, and modern private offices.

 Brim’s defining feature is a wide, one-piece shell designed to welcome users with comfort and simplicity.
 Its wider seat gives users room to settle in comfortably.
 It supports a more relaxed, natural posture without feeling confined.
 Contoured curves cradle the body, encouraging an easy, casual sit that feels intuitive rather than over-engineered.
 With a minimalist yet approachable design language, Brim encourages focus and engagement in cafés, breakrooms, small meeting areas, and low-scale offices, enhancing a space’s visual identity without visual clutter.